Gustav-Magnussen/CTFTeam5/Lab01/MainDocument.md

 ### Got Port?
 >*What port is the most commonly requested one in the logs?*

-Expanding the `destination.port` field within Elastic shows that the most commonly requested port is port 80.
+Since we want to look at the most commonly requested port in the logs, we expand the `destination.port` field within Elastic since we are looking for the destination port and not the source port.
+When expanded, it showcases that the most commonly requested port is 80:

 ![LS](https://user-images.githubusercontent.com/59768512/151539801-1451c88a-1178-4c2a-ae34-f520b53f4d1c.PNG)
 >**Flag`IKT449{80}`**